This post may contain affiliate links. Please read my disclosure policy.

 Your shares are how this site grows and I appreciate each one.
 Do you know someone who would enjoy this recipe?
 I’d love it if you would share it on Facebook or on your favorite Pinterest board!

 Chocolate Chess Pie

-- 1 crust for 9-inch pie unbaked
+- 1 14.1 oz. refrigerated crust for a 9-inch pie unbaked

-- 1 1/2 cups sugar
+- 1 1/2 cups granulated sugar

-- 3 tablespoons cocoa
+- 3 tablespoons unsweetened cocoa powder

-- 1/2 teaspoon salt
+- 1/2 teaspoon kosher salt

-- 1/4 cup butter melted
+- 1/4 cup butter melted (see note)

 - 2 large eggs

 - 1 teaspoon vanilla extract